Your codec seems to have the momentum of a runaway freight train. Why is it so popular?

 What software support FLAC?

 This list is so large now it is difficult to maintain and keep up-to-date.
-For a partial list of open-source software that supports FLAC, see the software section of the links page.
+For a partial list of open-source software that supports FLAC, see the "Software supporting FLAC" section in the "links" box of the main page.
 For a partial list of the most popular software used to encode, decode, play, tag, and rip FLAC files, see the download page.

 What hardware products support FLAC?